tsimonso/GettingAndCleaningData_assignment/Codebook.md

 #### How to load the data from the text file ‘tidydata.txt’?

-To load the data from the text file ‘tidydata.txt’ into R studio, simply run the R script file ‘reading\_tidydata\_txt.R’
+To load the data from the text file ‘tidydata.txt’ into R studio, copy it to your working directory with the R script file ‘reading\_tidydata\_txt.R’, and run the script.

 #### Variables